-Change Control Level Approver Cost Threshold Schedule Threshold Technical Scope/ Performance Threshold Level 4 Acquisition Executive Any increase in Total Project Cost Or Change of > \$250K in budget distribution between DME and SS O&M costs 6-month or more increase in a Level 1 milestone date Changes to scope that affect mission need and/or performance requirements Level 3 Federal Project Director Change of ≥ \$125K in budget distribution between DME and SS O&M costs or Movement of allocated funds between laboratories 3-month or more delay of a Level 1 milestone date Any modification in the technical performance baseline defined in a Level-1 milestone Level 2 Change Control Board Change of < \$125K in budget distribution between DME and SS O&M costs or Cumulative increase of ≥ \$125K over baseline budget for WBS Level 2 elements > 1-month delay of a Level 1 milestone date or > 3-month delay of a Level 2 milestone date. > 10% decrease from baseline of either the targeted computing capability increment (Tflop/s) or integrated delivery (Tflop/s-yrs) in a single project year.
-Level 1 Contractor Project Manager Any increase of ≥\$25K over baseline budget for WBS Level 2 elements > 1-month delay of a Level 2 milestone date Any deviation from technical deliverables that negatively affects expected performance specifications by more than 5% for potential scientific impact on the project and will advise the CPM accordingly.
-The CPM will factor the comments and advice of the SPC into the CR review and approval process.
+Change Control Level Approver Cost Threshold Schedule Threshold Technical Scope/ Performance Threshold Level 4 Acquisition Executive (James Siegrist) Any increase in Total Project Cost Or Change of > \$250K in budget distribution between DME and SS O&M costs 6-month or more increase in a Level 1 milestone date Changes to scope that affect mission need and/or performance requirements Level 3 Federal Project Director (John Kogut) Change of ≥ \$125K in budget distribution between DME and SS O&M costs or Movement of allocated funds between laboratories 3-month or more delay of a Level 1 milestone date Any modification in the technical performance baseline defined in a Level-1 milestone Level 2 Change Control Board (Chair: Paul Mackenzie) Change of < \$125K in budget distribution between DME and SS O&M costs or Cumulative increase of ≥ \$125K over baseline budget for WBS Level 2 elements > 1-month delay of a Level 1 milestone date or > 3-month delay of a Level 2 milestone date. > 10% decrease from baseline of either the targeted computing capability increment (Tflop/s) or integrated delivery (Tflop/s-yrs) in a single project year.
+Level 1 Contractor Project Manager (Bill Boroski) Any increase of ≥\$25K over baseline budget for WBS Level 2 elements > 1-month delay of a Level 2 milestone date Any deviation from technical deliverables that negatively affects expected performance specifications by more than 5%

 The CPM is responsible for notifying the Scientific Program Committee (SPC) of all schedule and technical scope change requests that exceed Level-1 thresholds.
-The SPC will review these CRs
+The SPC will review these CRs for potential scientific impact on the project and will advise the CPM accordingly.
+The CPM will factor the comments and advice of the SPC into the CR review and approval process.